Family Law Practice Center

-In the early 1990s, Stu Webb, a Minnesota family law attorney, became frustrated by the disastrous affects the adversarial model had on all parties, including the attorneys, involved in family law matters.
-He determined there had to be a better way, and decided to find a way to end the discord of the traditional method of dissolving a marriage.
+In the early 1990s, Stu Webb, a Minnesota family law attorney, became frustrated by the disastrous effects the adversarial model had on all parties, including the attorneys, involved in family law matters.
+He determined there had to be a better way, a way to end the discord of the traditional method of dissolving a marriage.
 Together with a group of family law attorneys, Mr. Webb developed a process that depends on a commitment by the parties and their attorneys that they will not go to court.

 The defining feature of collaborative law is that the parties and their attorneys enter into a stipulation at the outset of a case, including agreements for informal discovery, open exchange of ideas, a commitment to the process, and most importantly, an agreement that they will not go to court.
 The parties and attorneys agree that if not able to settle all of the issues in the case when a party decides to take the matter to court, both attorneys must withdraw from the case.
 The agreement also typically includes a stipulation that documents prepared during the process are inadmissible in court unless both parties agree.
 Thus, if the process does fail, the parties essentially start anew.